 It is seen that not only the shares of savings differ significantly, but also solutions by the Shapley value and the Nucleolus do not coincide.
-As discussed in Chapter 3, the Shapley value allocates a value of cooperation by summing the marginal contributions of each player to possible coalitions, while satisfying the desired solution properties.
-Because of its properties, the Shapley value is often referred to as a fair solution concept.
+As discussed in

+Chapter 4, the Shapley value allocates a value of cooperation by summing the marginal contributions of each player to possible coalitions, while satisfying the desired solution properties.
 The Nucleolus maximizes the excess of the most dissatisfied coalitions and provides an allocation that is guaranteed to be a part of the Core.
 For this reason, the Nucleolus is often referred to as a stable solution concept.
 In this case study, both the Shapley value and the Nucleolus belong to the Core.
 We decide to use the allocation by the Shapley in our further analysis.

 However, there is no guarantee that the Shapley value would remain in the Core under certain data permutations.
-As stated by Theorem 3.3, the Shapley value is guaranteed to belong to the Core only for the class of convex cooperative games.
+As stated by Theorem 4.3, the Shapley value is guaranteed to belong to the Core only for the class of convex cooperative games.
 In such games, the marginal contribution of any fixed player i to coalition S increases as more players join the coalition.
 Unfortunately, the Northeast Asia cross-border interconnections case turns out to be a nonconvex game when formulated in terms of costs.
 To prove this, we introduce a counterexample.
 We computed the marginal contributions of Russia and the ROK to possible coalitions they may join.
-The values are presented as a bar diagram in Figure 6.7.
+The values are presented as a bar diagram in Figure 7.7.

-Figure 6.7: Marginal contributions (MC) of Russia and the ROK to the coalitions they may join.
+Figure 7.7: Marginal contributions (MC) of Russia and the ROK to the coalitions they may join.
 Positive values reflect increase in the total cost savings.